Follow this Japanese lemon cheesecake recipe for the airiest cake on earth

 - 40g of cornstarch

 - 45 of caster sugar

 - 20ml of lemon juice + some zest

 Step by step instructions

 - Grease and line a 9-inch baking tin.
 Preheat the oven to 160°C. Separate the eggs into yolks and egg whites and set aside.

 - Set up a double boiler and simmer the cream cheese in a bowl until it has melted.
-Add caster sugar and milk into the cream cheese and stir until everything has fully-combined with the aid of your balloon whisk.
+Add milk into the cream cheese and stir until everything has fully-combined with the aid of your balloon whisk.
 Add the melted butter into the mixture and continue to stir.

 - Remove the mixing bowl from heat.
 Combine the lemon juice and vanilla extract into the mixture.
 Add the yolks into the mixture, one at a time and make sure each of them is fully-combined before you add another.